 Prominent among members of the family was Giau-Bartolo Farina became a distinguished consort of King Carlo V of Naples and Sicily

 .
 Vincenzo Farina was 'cappellano' to King Fillipo II.
-Other prominent members of the Farinola lineage include Pietro Farnese III, who helped in the Florentine fight against the armies of Henry...
-Another 163 words (12 lines of text) are included under the topic Early Farinola Notables in all our PDF Extended History products and printed products wherever possible.
+Other prominent members of the Farinola lineage include Pietro Farnese III, who helped in the Florentine fight against the armies of Henry VII in 1311.
+In 1354, Pietro Farnese IV freed the city of Bologna.
+Giulia Farnese was the mistress of Alexander VI of Rome in 1489, and bore a daughter, Laura, who was called "La Bella" because she was one of the most beautiful women in Rome.
+Alessandro Farnese (1635-1689) was...
+Another 113 words (8 lines of text) are included under the topic Early Farinola Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Farinola family to the New World and Oceana